Codesota · Registry · NLP · Text embeddings · MTEB15 models · 56+ datasets · 8 task types← back to benchmarks

 Spearman correlation of 0.80+ indicates strong alignment with human judgment.
 Top models now exceed 0.81.

 Text embeddings convert language into dense vectors that capture semantic meaning.
-Here are the primary use cases where MTEB-benchmarked models excel.
+The primary use cases where MTEB-benchmarked models excel.

 Find relevant documents by meaning, not just keyword overlap.
 Embeddings enable natural-language queries over large corpora.